 2. Tiling the Face of the Mirror

 The Weldbond adhesive can be applied either directly to the mirror base or painted individually onto the back of the tiles.
 By far the quickest method is to paint the adhesive onto the mirror base.
 When using this method apply to small sections at a time to avoid the adhesive drying out.
 When the tiles have been laid allow the adhesive to cure for 24 hours before applying the grout.
 Run your hand over the tiles to ensure they are all firmly adhered before grouting.
 If any are loose, remove them and re-adhere.

 The glass rods have been used in a variety of ways, they are easily cut with wheeled nippers.

-When using transparent rods make sure that the backgroud is white or a light colour, you can do this by either painting the backgroud or using a cement based adhesive.
+When using transparent rods make sure that the background is white or a light colour, you can do this by either painting the background or using a cement-based adhesive.

 Using Chain Ball

 Chain ball is a fantastic mosaic material because when it is covered in grout all you see is a line of balls protruding through the grout.
-It's very effective for creating boarders, outlining shapes or just lines.
-It an be purchased from hardware stores, if using it outside make sure it is stainless steel or galvanised to prevent rusting.
+It's very effective for creating borders, outlining shapes or just lines.

 3. Grouting Time